jshawl/peanut-butter-and-jelly/10-back-and-front-of-front-end/mapping/mapping.md

 !["geojson monument trail"](img/geojson-monument-trail.png)

+are there any geojson apis that have something interesting? maybe you could link to some geojson file and do something impressive!

 ## Exercise: Using GeoJSON (10)

 Use a "Feature Collection" to recreate the markers and polygons you created in the two earlier exercises.